RichardO82/Quadcopter/README.md

 # Quadcopter
-Quadcopter project built from scratch: hardware, flight control PCB and firmware, from 2015.
+Quadcopter project built from scratch: hardware, flight control PCB and firmware, ground control software, from 2015.

+This project uses four Parallax Propeller microcontrollers and one MSP430.
+The Propeller firmware is written in Parallax's spin language.
+The MSP430 and ground station use C/C++.
+Communication is through Xbee radios for the ground station and standard RC receiver and transmitter for RC flying.

 Watch the Video: